open-homebrewing-project/home-brewing-automation/README.md

 ## The Ultimate Goal

 The grand vision is a completely automated how brewing setup.
 Just add grains, hops, and yeast, wait for a couple of weeks and you have beer.
-The features of grand vision system.
+The grand vision system.

 1. Precise control of tempature throughout the process.
 1. Automated cleaning cycle.